ryantd42/NY-Legislative-Git/2023/S4740A-2023/bill.md

   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Codes  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the penal law, in relation to establishing  the  offense of unsolicited disclosure of an intimate image
+ AN  ACT to amend the penal law, in relation to the crime of public lewd- ness

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-The penal law is amended by adding a new section 245.12  to read as follows:
- § 245.12 UNSOLICITED DISCLOSURE OF AN INTIMATE IMAGE.
-  1. A  PERSON IS GUILTY OF UNSOLICITED DISCLOSURE OF AN INTIMATE IMAGE WHEN, WITH INTENT TO HARASS, ANNOY OR ALARM  ANOTHER  PERSON  AND  WHICH SERVES  NO  LEGITIMATE  PURPOSE, HE OR SHE SENDS BY ELECTRONIC DEVICE AN UNSOLICITED INTIMATE IMAGE TO SUCH OTHER PERSON.
-  2. FOR PURPOSES OF THIS SECTION: A. "INTIMATE BODY  PARTS"  MEANS  THE GENITALS, PUBIC AREA OR ANUS OF ANY PERSON;
-  B.  "INTIMATE IMAGE" MEANS A PHOTOGRAPH, FILM, VIDEOTAPE, RECORDING OR ANY OTHER REPRODUCTION OF AN  IMAGE  OF  AN  INDIVIDUAL  WITH  FULLY  OR PARTIALLY EXPOSED INTIMATE BODY PARTS OR ENGAGED IN SEXUAL ACTIVITY;
-  C.  "SEND  BY  ELECTRONIC DEVICE" MEANS TO SEND USING A CELLULAR TELE- PHONE OR ANY OTHER ELECTRONIC COMMUNICATION  DEVICE,  INCLUDING  DEVICES CAPABLE OF SENDING TEXT MESSAGES OR E-MAILS;
-  D. "SEXUAL ACTIVITY" MEANS "SEXUAL INTERCOURSE" AS DEFINED IN SUBDIVI- SION  ONE  OF  SECTION  130.00 OF THIS CHAPTER, "ORAL SEXUAL CONDUCT" OR "ANAL SEXUAL CONDUCT" AS DEFINED IN SUBDIVISION TWO OF SECTION 130.00 OF THIS CHAPTER, TOUCHING OF THE INTIMATE BODY PARTS OF A  PERSON  FOR  THE PURPOSE OF GRATIFYING SEXUAL DESIRE, SEXUAL PENETRATION WITH ANY OBJECT, OR THE TRANSMISSION OR APPEARANCE OF SEMEN UPON ANY PART OF THE DEPICTED INDIVIDUAL'S BODY.
-  UNSOLICITED DISCLOSURE OF AN INTIMATE IMAGE IS A VIOLATION.
+Section 245.00 of the penal law, as amended by chapter 748 of the laws of 1968 and the opening paragraph as amended by chapter  373 of the laws of 2015, is amended to read as follows:
+ § 245.00 Public lewdness.
+  A  person  is  guilty  of public lewdness when [he or she] THEY inten- tionally [exposes]:
+  1. EXPOSE the private or intimate parts of [his or her] THEIR body  in a  lewd  manner  or [commits] COMMIT any other lewd act: (a) in a public place, or (b) (i) in private premises under circumstances in  which  [he or  she] THEY may readily be observed from either a public place or from other private premises, and with intent that [he  or  she]  THEY  be  so observed,  or  (ii)  while  trespassing, as defined in section 140.05 of this part, in a dwelling, as defined in  subdivision  three  of  section 140.00  of  this  part, under circumstances in which [he or she is] THEY ARE observed by a lawful occupant[.]; OR
+  2. ELECTRONICALLY TRANSMIT TO ONE OR  MORE  PERSONS  IN  OR  AROUND  A PUBLIC PLACE AN IMAGE DEPICTING EXPOSED PRIVATE OR INTIMATE PARTS, WITH- OUT THE CONSENT OF SUCH PERSON OR PERSONS.
+  Public lewdness is a class B misdemeanor.
   §  2.
-The penal law is amended by adding a new section 60.38 to read as
- follows:
+This  act shall take effect on the ninetieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02077-01-3
- S. 4740  2

- § 60.38 AUTHORIZED  DISPOSITION;  UNSOLICITED  DISCLOSURE OF AN INTIMATE IMAGE.
-  WHEN  A PERSON IS CONVICTED OF AN OFFENSE DEFINED IN SECTION 245.12 OF THIS CHAPTER, OR OF AN ATTEMPT TO COMMIT SUCH OFFENSE, THE COURT  SHALL, WHERE  APPROPRIATE,  INCLUDE AS A CONDITION OF SUCH SENTENCE THE DEFEND- ANT'S SUCCESSFUL COMPLETION OF A SEXUAL HARASSMENT  PREVENTION  TRAINING PROGRAM APPROVED BY THE DIVISION OF HUMAN RIGHTS.
-  §  3.
-This  act shall take effect on the ninetieth day after it shall have become a law.
+  LBD02077-03-3